Exploring the Interface¶

-To the right of the OmniBar is the Run button.
+To the right of the Omni Bar is the Run button.
 Clicking the arrow next to Run allows you to change how Builder will run your application.
-You can run normally, with a profiler, or with Valgrind.
+You can run normally, with a debugger, profiler, or even with Valgrind.

 Type a few characters from the file you would like to open and it will fuzzy search your project tree.
-Use “Enter” to complete the request and open the file.

-Select the row to change perspectives.
+Select the row to change the surface.